40fires/40fires.github.io/_hyrban/Hydrogen+Safety+-+4.+Proven+Track+Record.md

+---
+layout: hyrban
+title: Hydrogen Safety - 4.
+Proven Tract Record
+date: 2022-06-10
+description: TODO-description
+---
-!!%%(text-decoration:underline; color:grey; )4.
+##%%(text-decoration:underline; color:grey; )4.
 Proven Track Record%%
 \\
 Hydrogen has been used commercially for many years [5].
 Some of the current uses include: \\
 * Ammonia produced from hydrogen for use in fertilisers and for reducing sulphur in crude oil.\\